How long should I wait to drive after getting high?

 CDPHE recommendations for safe consumption of cannabis

-Colorado experienced an incredibly deadly year on its roadways in 2021, especially for impaired driving.
-Over 250 impaired drivers were involved in fatal crashes, the highest number since 2002.
-With a new year underway, making decisions that put safety first – for yourself and others is essential.
+Colorado experienced an incredibly deadly year on its roadways in 2022, especially for impaired driving.
+Over 280 lives were lost in impaired driving related crashes, the highest number since 2002.
+With a new year underway, making decisions that put safety first – for yourself and others – is essential.

 One of the best safety measures you can take when consuming cannabis is to wait before you get behind the wheel.
-The question is, how long do you need to wait before driving?
-Below is some information from our friends at the Colorado Department of Public Health and Environment.
+The question is: how long do you need to wait before driving?
+Below is some information from our friends at the Colorado Department of Public Health and Environment (CDPHE).

 If you plan to consume cannabis, consider the following guidelines:

-• Wait at least 6 hours after smoking marijuana containing less than 35 mg THC before driving, biking or performing other safety-sensitive activities.
+• Wait at least six hours after smoking marijuana containing less than 35 milligrams (mg) THC before driving, biking or performing other safety-sensitive activities.

 • If you’ve smoked more than 35 mg, you need to wait longer.

-• Wait at least 8 hours after eating or drinking marijuana containing less than 18 mg THC before driving, biking or performing other safety-sensitive activities.
+• Wait at least eight hours after eating or drinking marijuana containing less than 18 mg THC before driving, biking or performing other safety-sensitive activities.

-• If you’ve consumed more than 18 mg, wait longer — and, if you have consumed alcohol as well, it’s crucial to wait even longer.
+• If you’ve consumed more than 18 mg, wait longer.
+If you have consumed alcohol as well, it’s crucial to wait even longer.
+Using cannabis and alcohol together enhances the effects of each, causing increased side effects.
+And some products sold on the illegal market can even cause intoxicating effects that last longer than 12 hours.

-In Colorado, the typical marijuana cigarette or joint contains approximately 0.5 grams of marijuana, which means consuming about 60-115 milligrams (mg) of THC.
-The standard serving size for a marijuana edible is 10 mg.
+In Colorado, the typical marijuana cigarette or joint contains approximately 0.5 grams of marijuana, which means consuming about 60-115 mg of THC.
+The standard serving size for a marijuana edible is 5-10 mg.
+However, consuming similar amounts of THC in edibles will typically have stronger effects than if smoked.

 Driving impaired should never be an option — your safety and that of those around you matters.
 Visit the Drugged Driving homepage to learn more about our campaign efforts.